ChenRuan/WebArchitecture_Group1EdgeRunner/README.md

 # EdgeRunner_GroupReport

+# Abstract

+This project presents an innovative approach to urban crime awareness in London, introducing a website that displays real-time crime statistics, including thefts, robberies, and police response times.
+The primary objective is to enhance public understanding and awareness of safety and crime dynamics within the city.
+The website features a user-friendly and aesthetically pleasing interface, crafted with contemporary design trends and technologies.
+It ensures a responsive and consistent user experience across various devices and browsers.

+A notable feature of the website is the integration of the Google Maps API, facilitating a dynamic and interactive visualization of crime data across different areas of London.
+This functionality allows users to view and analyze crime patterns in near-real-time, enabling informed decisions and awareness.

 # Introduction

 In this project, we delve into the realm of connected environments by developing an interactive platform that integrates and visualizes crime data in London.
 Our focus is on creating a dynamic interface where users can explore the intricate relationship between crime rates, emergency response times, and demographic data across different wards of the city.
 This initiative is rooted in the concept of a connected environment, where data from diverse sources is amalgamated to offer a comprehensive view of urban safety dynamics.